-Pele: My five-minute interview with Brazilian great
+'My five-minute interview with Pele'

 What questions to ask the three-time World Cup winner?
 I thought I'd throw that open to @BBCSportScot followers on Twitter.

-After filtering out queries surrounding the efficacy of Viagra, which Pele endorsed in his sixties - he's now 75 by the way - and sundry other questions about the great man's thoughts on Rangers' history or his favourite Radiohead album, I decide to stick to my own lines of inquiry.
+After filtering out queries about what the great man - who was 75 at the time and has now died at the age of 82 - thinks about Rangers' history, or his favourite Radiohead album, I decide to stick to my own lines of inquiry.

 I'm informed that I'll get three questions.
 I scribble down about a dozen just in case.

-At the appointed hour, well 17:15 BST on Tuesday, I nervously dial a Los Angeles telephone number.
+At the appointed hour, well 17:15 BST, I nervously dial a Los Angeles telephone number.
 Twenty seconds later, I am speaking with the man voted second greatest sportsman of the 20th century, behind the late Muhammad Ali.

 "Good afternoon Pele," I blurt out.
 Should that have been Mr Pele?
 Probably.
 It should definitely have been 'good morning' since he's in California.